JNRowe/upoints/doc/geolocation_and_pathcross.rst

 Assuming that I would be happy with my location being reported as Telford, how inaccurate is the data?
-In the context of path cross the question is "would I be likely to travel to Telford for a beer?"
+In the context of path cross the question is “would I be likely to travel to Telford for a beer?”
 Time to brush up on spherical trigonometry basics I guess.

 The data is reasonably correct in stating a location of N52.6333°;